ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

     echo test something
 ```

 Running make test in this scenario may not work as you expect.
 The output of this command would be `test is up to date`.
 This is because GNU make sees the test file and then the target without prerequisites and determines that you don't have any commands to perform because everything is up to date.
 GNU is make does want to perform an unnecessary action.
-This is an intended optimisation needed for compiling executables.
+This is an intended optimization needed for compiling executables.
 Most of the time, if you are using GNU make to compile executable files you don't want to compile files that don't need to be compiled because they haven't changed.

 You can by pass this by indicating that the target is a phony target.
 The phony target declaration can appear anywhere in the makefile, above or below the target it relates to.